 Firefox OS – First Look

 As mentioned earlier, Firefox OS is an initiative from Mozilla, web-based open-source venture who is popular for their web browser, Mozilla Firefox.
 Firefox OS is a part of their project Boot to Gecko (B2G) from which tech world expects a desktop operating system soon.
 As the developer is a web-based venture, they have tried to utilize all abilities of web technologies, especially HTML5.
-This OS will be compatible with normal application as well as web applications, done via HTML5 coding.
+This OS will be compatible with the normal applications as well as web applications, done via HTML5 coding.

 Special Features in Firefox OS